JonAbrams/SpaceAce/README.md

 /*
   – Actions are given an object containing the space, and (if provided) an event object.
-  – If the space is an array, it’s also given push, splice, and unshift!
+  – If the space is an array, it’s also given push, remove, and unshift!
 */
 function addTodo({ push, event }) {
   event.preventDefault();